cmbaughman/cmbdev-react-hooks/README.md

 # Cool React Hooks

-A collection of cool and useful React hooks from various sources, or created by me.
+A collection of cool and useful React hooks from various sources and some rewritten by me.

-## Installation (NOT ON NPM JUST YET)

 ```bash
 npm install cool-react-hooks